Step-by-step instructions for adding an eSIM on Samsung Galaxy (One UI)

 GitSim partners with local networks.
 On your phone you may see a local carrier name (not “GitSim”).
 That’s normal and your GitSim plan is still active.

-• Buy and install your GitSim eSIM on your Galaxy while you have good Wi-Fi.
+• Install your GitSim eSIM while on reliable Wi‑Fi.

-• Don’t worry if it shows “Installing…” or “Activating…” at home — many travel eSIMs only finish connecting after you land.
+• Seeing “Installing…” or “Activating…” at home is normal.
+Most travel eSIMs only finish activating after you arrive.

 • Go to Settings → Connections → Mobile networks and turn ON Data roaming for GitSim.

-• You can keep the old eSIM disabled; only delete it if support advises.
+• Keep the old eSIM disabled; delete only if support advises.

 Make sure your Samsung Galaxy phone: